awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_4_Billing_Analysis/Lab Guide.md

 ## 2. View your cost and usage in detail<a name="cost_usage_detail"></a>
-You can view past and present bills through the console, which also provides more detailed information on cost and usage.
-Here you can drill down to view costs by service across all accounts, or look at costs and usage for a specific account.
+You can view past and present costs and usage through the console, which also provides more detailed information on cost and usage.
+We will go through accessing your cost and usage by service, and by linked account (if applicable).
+We will then drill down into a specific service.

 1. Go to the billing dashboard:
 ![Images/AWSBillDetail0.png](Images/AWSBillDetail0.png)